framer-modules/infinity-list.framer/README.md

 ![ScreenShot](screenrecord.gif)

 # License
-Intro.framer is released under the MIT license.
+infinity-list.framer is released under the MIT license.
 See LICENSE for details.